jkroes/urob-zmk-config/memory-bank/activeContext.md

 *Log significant changes, decisions, and their rationale.*

+- **[Date]:** Traced and documented the Nix and GitHub Actions build pathways.
+  - **Change:** Analyzed the project's files (`Justfile`, `flake.nix`, `build.yaml`, `config/west.yml`, and GitHub Actions workflows) to create a comprehensive understanding of the build processes.
+  - **Reason:** To formally document the system's architecture for future reference and to ensure a clear understanding of how firmware is built both locally and in CI.
 - **[Date]:** Initial project setup.
   - **Change:** Initialized the Memory Bank documentation.
   - **Reason:** To establish a single source of truth for the project's context, goals, and technical details.